Snehasis577/line-following-robot/README.md

 # line-following-robot
-This repository contains code and other requirements for a analog sensor based line following robot componesnts used in the robot:-
+This repository contains code and other requirements for a analog sensor based line following robot.

+Componesnts used in the robot:-
 -nex line sensor
 -arduino mega
 -cytron 10 a motor drivers